vimc/montagu-api/spec/spec.md

         ]
     }

-If they have no responsibilities, `status` is null.
+If they have no responsibilities, `status` is "not-applicable".

 Schema: [`ResponsibilitySet.schema.json`](ResponsibilitySet.schema.json)

 ### Example
     {
         "touchstone": "2017-op-1",
-        "status": null,
+        "status": "not-applicable",
         "problems": "",
         "responsibilities": []
     }